 More than a few have found that the Firebrand II is surprisingly warm for a hiking shoe, offering insulation closer to a fall/winter hiking boot.
 This is either a boon or a bane for hikers.
 If you are hiking in chilly weather you will love the added insulation.

-However, if you plan on going on with these in the heat of the summer, you find be left with uncomfortably sweaty feet as you can only expect the shoes to be so breathable.
-This isn’t quite reason enough to skip this model completely.
+However, if you plan on going on with these in the heat of the summer, you find to be left with uncomfortably sweaty feet as you can only expect the shoes to be so breathable.
+This isn’t quite reasoning enough to skip this model completely.
 Just be wary of high temps when you go to grab this pair.

-Overall the Firebrand II is an excellent hiking shoe, particularly for those that want the hefty feel and warmth of a hiking boot but don’t need/want the ankle protection.
+Overall the Firebrand II is an excellent hiking shoe, particularly for those that want the hefty feel and warmth of a hiking boot but don’t need/want ankle protection.
 These shoes seem to be able to go anywhere and everywhere, really acting as a testament to how experienced the folks at Oboz are at impeccable footwear design.

 The All-Outdoors Guide team is comprised of enthusiastic experts that enjoy helping others that aspire to be better at outdoor fun.
 Part of that is making sure you have the right gear and information when it’s time to go out and have fun.
 Some of our team have accomplished amazing feats like climbing 6000 feet to the top of mountains, others have explored every dirt trail they could find and we even have some people that have backpacked solo on various continents.
 No matter what our readers want to learn and do, our team is here to help them accomplish those goals.